metamong6658/AIIC_PROJECT2/README.md

 # AIIC_PROJECT2
 In paper, Actual devices are PRAM(not ReRAM).
 But, It's not significant.
 RRAM based DNN simulation both fowarding and backwarding using verilog-A.
 I designed only current path architecture.
-Application is implemented bt my team coworkers.
+Application is implemented by my coworkers.

 ## Current Path Architecutre
 ![image](https://user-images.githubusercontent.com/109369687/204360414-39a79b8f-842f-4891-a162-0ff270cb142d.png)